Anchoring our Attention in the Present Moment

 Be more aware of what's happening around me,

-The mind has the capacity to think and feel concepts and direct experience.
+The mind has the capacity to.

-As you're living life.
+As you're navigating,

-Another anchor you can explore is the body,
+Another anchor you can explore is the body.

 Different parts of the body.